bquarks/steroid-polyter/README.md

 ## Using it in your application

-Start installing it into your aplication with Bower
+Start installing it into your application with Bower

     bower install steroid-polyter